-Strasburg, Nats lack their usual pop and the Cardinals make them pay
+With his velocity down and his command AWOL, Stephen Strasburg is hammered in St. Louis

 “The feel for the curveball was there, change-up was a little hit or miss,” Strasburg said.
 “But the fastball command was something that was very inconsistent.
 It is what it is.
 I’ve had starts like these before.”

 It worked for one inning.
 In the third, though, the cracks widened to a gaping hole.
 Arenado ripped an inside change-up to the left-field seats.
 Two batters later, after Strasburg fell behind with a pair of errant curves, Carpenter crushed a fastball three-quarters up the right field foul pole.
-Arenado’s two-run shot only nudged the floodgates open.
-Carpenter’s charged the park and finished with a curtain call.

 The Nationals (2-6) trailed 5-1 despite Juan Soto’s score-knotting double in the top half.
-Strasburg had retreated behind the dugout to massage his shoulder and neck.
+Strasburg then retreated behind the dugout to massage his shoulder and neck.

 From the second inning on, Avilán stirred and stretched in the bullpen.
-He was the emergency plan.
 But he didn’t throw any warm-up pitches until Strasburg stumbled in the fourth.
 And when Strasburg escaped a bases-loaded jam with a double play, Avilán sat before Strasburg, due up second, stepped in the on-deck circle to hit for himself.

 There was a chance to hook Strasburg for a pinch hitter — and insert Avilán — but Martinez didn’t take it.
 He pushed Strasburg into the fifth at 78 pitches.
 He had Avilán start warming again once Strasburg toed the rubber.
 Then Starlin Castro couldn’t handle a scorched liner off Carpenter’s bat; Dylan Carlson walked on five pitches that sprayed around the zone; and Andrew Knizner singled, punching a 90 mph sinker, to get Martinez out of the dugout.